 IndexData were trivial to

-This is NOT the only, or the best, way to represent
+This is NOT the only (nor the best) way to represent

 the index or file list!